 These three plans allow your monthly payment to increase if your designated survivor predeceases you.

 If you designate more than one person, once each dies, the deceased individual’s payment stops.
 The benefit will not be divided among remaining designees.

 Limited beneficiary options

 An UNMARRIED MEMBER may choose any plan.
-The benefit amount is based on the member’s age and each designated survivor’s age.
+The benefit amount is based on the member’s age.

 This plan offers monthly benefit payments for your lifetime.
 Payments in this option are the highest available because there is no survivor coverage.
 Payments stop upon your death.

 If you die before the expiration of two months following your first payment, your designated beneficiary is paid a lump sum amount equal to your contributions and interest, less any monthly benefit payments you received.